Signs You Need Rehab

 There are two types of rehab: inpatient and outpatient.

-Inpatient rehab involves living at a treatment facility for a set period of time, usually between 30 and 90 days.
+Residential Addiction Treatment involves living at a treatment facility for a set period of time, usually between 30 and 90 days.
 This setting offers 24/7 support, medical care, and a structured routine that removes you from everyday triggers.

 Outpatient rehab, on the other hand, allows individuals to live at home while attending therapy and treatment sessions several times a week.
 It’s a more flexible option that works well for those with a strong support system or less severe addiction.